House Speaker Kevin McCarthy floats an impeachment inquiry into President Joe Biden

 The Democrats also note that it wasn't just Biden who wanted Ukrainian prosecutor Viktor Shokin ousted, but other Western allies were also raising concerns that Shokin was failing to investigate corruption in Ukraine.

-Republicans have complained about the administration's slow response to some committee queries.
-McCarthy said that if the administration “denies us the ability to get the information we’re asking for, that would rise to an impeachment inquiry.”

-The chairman of the Democratic National Committee Jaime Harrison said Tuesday in a statement that McCarthy “has made sure the House majority is little more than an arm” of Trump's 2024 campaign.
+The chairman of the Democratic National Committee Jaime Harrison said in a statement McCarthy “has made sure the House majority is little more than an arm” of Trump's 2024 campaign.

 “It’s clear that Donald Trump is the real Speaker of the House," Harrison said.
 “This is another political stunt intended to help Trump.”